dvere/logistics-tools/README.md

-# cons-inspector
+# logistics

-A simple tool to display the status of records collected on a chosen date.
+A collection of simple tools to add functionality to Logistics.